 In between band projects, Nicole and Natalie Appleton released the succesful album 'Everything's Eventual' as Appleton which included the top 5 singles 'Fantasy' and 'Don't Worry'.
 Mel Blatt released a top ten collaboration with Artful Dodger and is currently serving as a judge on New Zealand's X Factor.
 Shaznay Lewis released a solo album 'Open' (which featured the top ten single 'Never Felt Like This Before') and has forged a career as an Ivor Novello-winning songwriter, having written songs for Little Mix, Westlife and Stooshe (including the Brit award nominated 'Black Heart') amongst many others.

-2016 is set to be the year of All Saints.
-The band release their first new album in 10 years 'Red Flag' on Fri Apr 8th after two years of work in the studio.
+In 2016, the band released their first new album in 10 years 'Red Flag' on Fri Apr 8th after two years of work in the studio.
 Preceded by the first single 'One Strike', the album is a reflection on how far the band have come both personally and musically, with intensely honest lyrics, lush production and the girls' unmistakable harmonies.
-In October 2016 the band embark on their 'Red Flag' UK tour, their first in over 15 years.
+In October 2016, the band embarked on the 'Red Flag Tour, their first tour in over 15 years, selling out their London KOKO show in under 60 seconds.